Popular Posts This Month

 The Brooklyn Masonic Temple at at Clermont and Lafayette Avenues in Fort Greene, Brooklyn is a familiar concert venue to New Yorkers.
 Built between 1907-09, it was eventually home to 35 lodges and appendant groups, affiliated with the Grand Lodge of New York F&AM.
 But in spite of the name, the Brooklyn "Masonic Temple" isn't really "Masonic" anymore, at least, not within the realm of regular, recognized Freemasonry.
 "Counterfeit" might be a more succinct term.

 Architects Austin Lord and James Monroe Hewlett designed a brick, marble and terra cotta exterior that still impresses today.
+There's no question that they were designing a monumental building for the Ages.

 Inside is a 1,000 seat auditorium, two large lodge rooms and one smaller one, along with two banquet halls.
 The auditorium today is often the setting for local rock concerts.